Things to Do at Wildlife Prairie Park

 Native Wildlife Habitats

-Observe bison, elk, wolves, black bears, and other native Illinois species in large, naturalistic enclosures that replicate their natural prairie environments
+Large enclosures housing bison, elk, black bears, cougars, and wolves in settings that closely mimic their natural prairie and woodland environments

 Practical Information